libertywing/yanwang.github.io/index.md

 ### Colleagues
 - Eiichiro Sumita, Masao Utiyama, Andrew Finch, Akihiro Tamura, Atsushi Fujita, Rui Wang, Xugang Lu, Peng Shen. -->

+## Life & Hobbies
+As the captain of Tencent Technology and Engineering Group and Tencent AI Lab, I have won one championship and two runners-up in Tencent.
+Before that, I served as the captain of the CityU post-graduate basketball team and won seven championships in Hong Kong.
+Furthermore, I met my wife on the basketball team, who was the captain of the CityU female post-graduate basketball team.

+I also served as the Chair of Fitness association of Tencent Technology and Engineering Group.

+About ten years ago, I dreamed to be a professional E-sports player (RTS game).
+Now I am still a top-1000 player in the world in Warcraft III Ladder.